nikefn/nikefn.github.io/_posts/2024-08-09-journeytoquestion.markdown

 > — Aristotle

-I am currently developing the proposal for my upcoming dissertation at [Fraunhofer IAO](https://www.iao.fraunhofer.de/lang-en) and the [Department of Urban Systems Engineering](https://www.iao.fraunhofer.de/de/forschung/forschungsbereiche/stadtsystem-gestaltung.html), titled *"Urban Narratives and Numerical Goals - Redefining Metrics for Urban Development"*.
+For a while, I was working on possible questions for a dissertation.
+The PhD didn't materialise, but the thinking behind it stayed with me and shaped much of what I work on today at [Fraunhofer IAO](https://www.iao.fraunhofer.de/lang-en) and the [Department of Urban Systems Engineering](https://www.iao.fraunhofer.de/de/forschung/forschungsbereiche/stadtsystem-gestaltung.html), titled *"Urban Narratives and Numerical Goals - Redefining Metrics for Urban Development"*.

 As the title suggests, my research idea focusses on the metrics and indicators used to evaluate and guide urban systems, with an emphasis on how quantitative (or *numerical*) metrics interact with qualitative (or *narrative*) data.